 - Nutramax Cosequin DS Plus with MSM.
 These chewable tablets are well respected when it comes to joint health supplements for dogs.
 They contain glucosamine, chondroitin sulfate, MSM, and magnesium, which can also be helpful for maintaining joint cartilage.

 - ProSense Advanced Strength Glucosamine Chew Tablets.
-This is a glucosamine supplement designed to combat serious joint pain and might be recommended for dogs suffering from arthritis.
+This is a glucosamine supplement designed to combat serious joint discomfort .
 It contains 650 mg of glucosamine per dose, higher than most joint supplements.

 - Doggie Dailies Glucosamine for Dogs.
 These soft chews are extremely flavorful and contain multiple active ingredients to help your dog’s joint health, including fish oil.